Subscribe

 🚨 An untreated ear infection can rupture the eardrum and spread into the inner ear, causing symptoms like a head tilt, involuntary eye movement, and walking in circles.
 Get your dog immediate help if you notice these symptoms.

-Once your pup’s ear infection is diagnosed, your vet will provide a treatment plan for a speedy recovery.
-This usually involves a medicated ear cleanser and topical medication for you to use at home.
+Once your pup’s ear problem is diagnosed, your vet will provide a treatment plan for a speedy recovery.
+The plan your vet chooses depends entirely on the root cause of the smelly dog ears.
+Many pets might require a medicated ear cleanser and topical medication for you to use at home, as well as acute care in-office.
 In more severe cases, they may also prescribe oral antibiotics or anti-inflammatory medications.

 👉 Make sure to provide your vet with your pup’s full medical history so they can also treat any underlying conditions that cause recurrent ear infections.

-Make a habit of random ear checks — It can be hard to spot early signs of ear problems, especially on our furry friends with long, floppy ears.
+Make a habit of periodic ear checks.
+It can be hard to spot early signs of ear problems, especially in our furry friends with long, floppy ears.
 Monitor your dog’s ears daily to stop any problems before they start, and always watch out for abnormal head shaking or ear scratching.

-Keep their ears dry — Some dogs just really love to get wet.
+Keep their ears dry.
+Some dogs just really love to get wet.
 Unfortunately, excess moisture tends to cause smelly ears and infections.
-Once your pup has had their fun swimming in the lake, running through the sprinkler, or digging in their water bowl, clean their ears with a routine ear cleaner that contains a drying agent.
+Once your pup has had fun swimming in the lake, running through the sprinkler, or digging in their water bowl, clean their ears with a routine ear cleaner that contains a drying agent.

 Frequently asked questions